aws-amplify/aws-sdk-ios/README.md

 4. On your application targets’ General settings tab, in the Embedded Binaries section, drag and drop each xcframework you want to use from the Carthage/Build folder on disk.

+#### Frameworks with "fat libraries" (not recommended)

-Building platform-specific framework bundles (Xcode 11 and below)
+To build platform-specific framework bundles with multiple architectures in the binary, (Xcode 11 and below)

 1. Install the latest version of [Carthage](https://github.com/Carthage/Carthage#installing-carthage).